How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each round, biconvex, yellow, enteric-coated tablet engraved "50" on one side contains ketoprofen 50 mg.
+Each round, biconvex, yellow, enteric-coated tablet engraved "50" on one side contains 50 mg of ketoprofen.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, D&C Yellow No. 10, dextrates, guar gum, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, methacrylic acid copolymer dispersion, methylcellulose, polyethylene glycol, sunset yellow supra, talc, titanium dioxide, and triethyl citrate.

-Each round, biconvex, yellow, enteric-coated tablet engraved "100" on one side contains ketoprofen 50 mg.
+Each round, biconvex, yellow, enteric-coated tablet engraved "100" on one side contains 50 mg of ketoprofen.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, D&C Yellow No. 10, dextrates, guar gum, hydroxypropyl cellulose, hydroxypropyl methylcellulose, magnesium stearate, methacrylic acid copolymer dispersion, methylcellulose, polyethylene glycol, sunset yellow supra, talc, titanium dioxide, and triethyl citrate.

-Each round, biconvex, white, enteric-coated tablet, engraved "200" on one side contains ketoprofen 200 mg.
+Each round, biconvex, white, enteric-coated tablet, engraved "200" on one side contains 200 mg of ketoprofen.
 Nonmedicinal ingredients: dextrates, hydroxypropyl methylcellulose, magnesium stearate, colloidal silicon dioxide, hydroxypropyl cellulose, polyethylene glycol, polyvinyl acetate phthalate, titanium dioxide, stearic acid, triethyl citrate, and methanol.

 How should I use this medication?